Zahra-Azadi/portfolio/README.md

 here there are sample projects I have done:

-for full project cntaning  Data wrangling and EDA and modeling for prediction of salary -----> salary_estimator_FULL_PROJECT
+for full project contaning  Data wrangling , EDA and modeling for prediction of salary -----> salary_estimator_FULL_PROJECT

 for EDA  and Creating Maps and Visualizing Geospatial Data with python ----> us eda